-Competency Number KNOWLEDGE & ABILITY: The HCA / Assistant Practitioners can: Self Assessment: HCA/AP Comments Formal Assessment by Assessor (Achieved Yes/No) Reviewer's signature Reviewee's signature 1.
+Competency KNOWLEDGE & ABILITY: Self Assessment: Formal Assessment by Reviewer's Reviewee's Number The HCA / Assistant HCA/AP Comments Assessor signature signature Practitioners can: (Achieved Yes/No) 1.
 Identify relevant policies, procedures and SOPs relating to controlled drugs, syringe drivers and incident reporting?
 2. What training have you undertaken to support you in this role?
 3. Give the correct definition of a Controlled Drug 4.
 Articulate the rationale for the role of witness for preparing (controlled) drugs for administration via a syringe driver.
 5. Demonstrate a clear understanding of the purpose and function of drug stock sheets 6.
 Demonstrate a clear understanding of the storage of controlled drugs in a person's own home or residential home